-Now that we’ve reached the end of another busy year, it’s a good time to start looking toward the future.
-Every year individuals and businesses alike aim to create new year's resolutions that will bring growth and success in the new year.
+As we approach the end of another busy year, it’s a good time to start looking toward the future.
+Every year individuals and businesses alike aim to create New Year's resolutions that will bring growth and success in the new year.
 This looks different for everyone and can be largely beneficial for companies that operate as a team.

 While facing the day-to-day challenges, you have probably found things you’d like to change about your policies and processes.
 The start of a new year is the ideal time to turn these ideas into New Year’s resolutions that can improve your practice’s efficiency and profitability.

 To take the guesswork out of the process, at least as it pertains to the revenue cycle, Applied Medical Systems has compiled a list of items that we feel should be a part of any list of New Year’s Resolutions for optometry practices.
 Stay tuned as we explore these resolutions in further detail over the first few months of 2024!